-An acoustic guitar setup usually costs between $50 and $100, depending on the condition of the guitar and if new strings are included in the price.
-A setup usually involves checking and correcting intonation, neck relief, and action, and may also include fret polishing.
+An acoustic guitar setup costs between $50 and $100, depending on the condition of the guitar and if new strings are included in the price.
+A setup involves checking and correcting intonation, neck relief, and action, and may also include fret polishing.
 A professional setup can make a huge difference to how your acoustic guitar sounds and plays.

 In the following section, we’ll take a closer look at when you should consider a guitar setup, the benefits of having your guitar professionally set up, and what’s usually involved.

 While the necessity and frequency of having your guitar set up will vary based on whether you are a serious musician or a part-time strummer, the list below shows some telltale signs that your guitar requires a setup.